NoraKet/MHG4SNA/README.md

 I annotated named entities (e.g. 'Parzival' as PER or 'Nantes' as LOC) as well as entity mentions referring to an instance of PER or LOC (e.g. 'the knight' for Parzival, or 'the city' for Nantes).
 I did not annotate pronouns.
 Entity references can contain multiple words, e.g. 'the lovely queen Ginover', and they can be nested, e.g. '[the son of [the king Gahmuret]]'.

 The annotations follow the guidelines created for multiple categories and disciplines in the context of CRETA.
-They are published here: LINK
+They are published here: LINK.
+[2]

 >Entity Grounding